0b01/portal/README.md

 #Portal

 Portal is an esoteric language that loosely implements the [Wang B-Machine](http://en.wikipedia.org/wiki/Wang_B-machine).
-It is, you guessed it, named after the video game and namesake **Portal**.

 ## What is this Portal language?